JMencius/Arrow/ONTsoftware_misuse_configs/medaka/scripts/README.md

 # Pipeline
 0. Make sure you have run the pipeline in `../../flye/scripts/README.md` and `../../yak/scripts/README.md` The genome draft of `Medaka` polishing is based on `flye` contigs.
-The evaluation is based on `yak` using short-read NGS data.
+The evaluation is performed using yak with short-read NGS data.

 1. Run `Medaka` polishing for R9G4FAST, R9G4HAC, R9G6FAST, R9G6HAC, R9G6SUP, R10D0HAC, and R10D0SUP data